stefan22/indiRact/README.md

-- another todo list but this time built off a component-based layout structure and jsx for class rendering inner-components:header, list-options, single-option and add-option (actually a crime documentary watch guide listing some memorable titles available in ID Discovery channel:
+### another todo list
+.. but this time built off a component-based layout structure and jsx for class rendering inner-components:
+header, list-options, single-option and add-option.

+crime documentary watch guide listing some memorable titles available in ID Discovery channel:

  + `murder-instincts`,
  + `murder-comes-to-town`,